-- VT constructed 161 doors with a quarter sliced, A Grade, Cherry veneers.
+- VT manufactured 161 doors with a quarter-sliced, A Grade, Cherry veneers.

 - KJMTA's need for a safe and an sustainable learning space was met with VT's Heritage door collection.

 The DeSoto, Texas school district had safety, technology and the environment in mind when developing their new school, the Katherine Johnson Magnet Technology Academy (KJMTA).
 KJMTA is a 109,500 square foot school building and home to over 900 students in the grades K-5.
 The new academy focuses on bringing educational opportunities to more than 72% of the population that is considered economically disadvantaged.